 There isn’t much difference between the different varieties.
 Just choose the one you like the most.

-Where to Buy Kale?
+Where to Buy the Best Kale for Juicing?

 Farmers’ markets are my favorite place to shop for kale.
 You usually can find a wider variety of different types of kale there.